 Aim 2: Integrate ENCODE data to determine the genetic basis for pairs of comorbid complex diseases.
 Complex diseases, such as obesity and diabetes, are often comorbid in patients.
 Comorbidity increases the risk of mortality and rehospitalization, which complicates the treatment and burdens patients.
 From our published work and preliminary results, we have shown that comorbid complex diseases are more likely to associate with disease genes of similar functions.
 However, only SNPs within coding genes have been studied for their effects to comorbidity, while we know little about the roles of intergenic SNPs in disease comorbidity.
 Also, our knowledge about genetic drivers of comorbidity is limited to DNA regions rather than specific causal SNPs.
-Here, we also intend to understand the role of intergenic SNPs to comorbidity.
+Here, we intend to understand the role of intergenic SNPs to comorbidity.
 We hypothesize that common genetic mechanisms underlie many comorbid complex diseases, including common SNPs and genes, and commonly perturbed mechanisms by cooperative SNPs.
 We will integrate ENCODE data to quantify the pairwise functional similarity among 600 complex diseases.
-Then, we will examine the concordance between the disease similarity and the comorbidity in two independent electronic medical record datasets we can access.
-Again, using EMERGE dataset, we will assess the effect sizes of disease comorbidities for top ten shared or cooperative SNPs.
+Then, we will examine the concordance between the disease similarity and the comorbidity in two independent electronic medical record datasets for which we have already obtained access.
+Again, using EMERGE dataset, we will assess the effect sizes of disease comorbidities for the top shared or cooperative SNPs.
 Validated SNPs of disease comorbidities are tentative biomarkers to predict future comorbid diseases based on existing patient conditions.

 Successful completion of this grant will enhance our understanding to the causal mechanisms of complex diseases (Aim 1) and their comorbidities (Aim 2).
 More importantly, this work will generate new mechanistic biomarkers for disease diagnoses and disease progression.